Implementing the NAMUR Open Architecture (NOA)

 Industrie 4.0 (Industry 4.0) and digital transformation (digitalization) has the potential to increase throughput and reduce costs with new service and business models, sensor technology providing a second view of the plant as enabler for remote operations, predictive analytics, data-driven optimization, and Augmented Reality (AR) etc.

 DX is about changing how work is done in the plant to achieve the operational excellence goals; transforming the way the plant is run and maintained, from manual and paper-based tasks, to automatic, digital, software-based, and data-driven ways of working.
 This requires automation.
-Therefore, objectives ultimately translate into technology requirements.
+Therefore, business objectives ultimately translate into technology requirements.

 Industrie 4.0, Digital Transformation, and IIoT is a new era in automation